Project guidelines for the Stripe app

 The Payment/Capture

 command initiates the capture action.
-By default, this command is initiated when a Back office user clicks Ship on the Order Overview page.
+By default, this command is initiated when a Back Office user clicks Ship on the Order Overview page.

 Optionally, you can change and configure your own payment OMS based on ForeignPaymentStateMachine01.xml